June 5, 2007

 As Paul said at the end of Yellow Submarine, "We brought back lots of lovely souvenirs!"
 Indeed we did!
 Brian is probably the only human being on this planet born after 1960 who is into vinyl.
 He picked up a handful of 45 RPM's (including Ringo's It Don't Come Easy) a pristine copy of the 1964 Capitol LP that introduced them to America (Meet the Beatles) and a t-shirt for his lovely lady friend.
-(Hi, Emma!)
+(Hi, Nina!)
 In addition to a DVD and a book, I was able to obtain a hole for me pocket.
 Those things are a tad hard to come by these days, you know.

 It was quite a day in the life.
 We drove away from the place in the late afternoon secure in the knowledge that those Northern Songs will last forever.

 All you need is love!